Sebohe/makerdao_presentaion/script.md

 slide 5 (image of dai)

 In December, MakerDAO released the first fully decentralized stable coin, the dai.
 The target price of the dai is 1 usd.
 What do I mean when I say completely decentralized?
 This means that all of the mechanism to maintain the stability of the dai are running on the ethereum blockchain.
-It is using ethereum smart contracts for this.
+It is using ethereum smart contracts for this purpose.
 Some of mechanisms for this system include a processes for creating new dai, price keeping mechanisms, a way for closing down over exposed collateral, and a way to shutdown the dai system in a graceful manner.

 slide 6 (CDP balance and dai balance)